bitrix24/b24restdocs/api-reference/catalog/product-property-section/catalog-product-property-section-get.md

 {% note warning "We are still updating this page" %}

-Some data may be missing here — we will fill it in shortly.
+Some data may be missing — we will fill it in shortly.

 {% endnote %}

 {% if build == 'dev' %}

-{% note alert "TO-DO _not deployed to prod_" %}
+{% note alert "TO-DO _not exported to prod_" %}

-- Required parameters are not specified
+- required parameters are not specified
-- No response in case of an error
+- no response in case of error
-- No response in case of success
+- no response in case of success
-- No examples in other languages
+- no examples in other languages

 {% endnote %}